KDE/digikam-doc/getting_started/database_intro.rst

     - Face database for storing face recognition metadata i.e. to host face histograms for faces recognition.

-The whole details of database settings are mostly given in the **database setup section**.
+The whole details of database settings are mostly given in the :ref:`database setup section <using-setup-database>`.

 ..
-TODO Add link to setup database section
+TODO Check link to setup database section